danfuzz/bayou/local-modules/@bayou/server-top/README.md

 runtime (including hooking up polyfills) and the patching of Node's stack trace generator to respect source maps.

-**TODO:** This module is a work-in-progress and does not yet contain as much code as it ultimately should.

 - - - - - - - - - -

 ```